arimue/PlanetScope_landslide_tracking/README.md

 # Landslide Tracking with PlanetScope Data

-This repository provides scripts and processing examples for tracking landslides (or other Earth surface processes) based on optical [PlanetScope](https://developers.planet.com/docs/data/planetscope/) data using image-cross correlation.
+This repository provides scripts and processing examples for tracking landslides (or other Earth surface processes) based on optical [PlanetScope](https://developers.planet.com/docs/data/planetscope/) data using image cross-correlation.

 ## Prerequisites
 ### Linux OS